simpledevio/js-training-grounds/src/content/docs/contributing/markdown.md

 ## Italic text

-Use a single set of asterisks or underscores to make text italic.
+You can use a single set of asterisks or underscores to make text italic.
 On JS Training Grounds, we use asterisks.

 ```md
 *Italic*